wasabia/react_webpack_rails/README.md

     $ npm run start-hot-dev

-If you are using server side render in components, run node server:
+If you are using server side render in components *(it's enabled by default in generated example)*, run node server:

     $ npm run rwr-node-dev-server